A Gentle Nudge

 Streams also naturally trap sediment that is carried within the water meaning that it gently filters the water every time it passes through, slowly cleaning the main body of water.
 Over time, the stream will fill up with sediment and will need cleaning out, however, we can use this to our advantage as we now have all the silt within easy reach.
 This is much easier and a fraction of the cost of a large dredging operation.
 This is where we are working with nature, not against it!

-Adding A Wetland
+Adding A Constructed Wetland Filtration System

 Our wetlands act as the kidneys of the system, cleaning and oxygenising the water to keep the water quality and clarity pristine.
 They capture and remove sediment, toxic metals, chemical and hydrocarbons and are capable of filtering out 96% of nitrites and 97% of phosphates found in polluted water!